Firm Entry and Exit with Unbounded Productivity Growth: Introduction

-There are a several studies not previously mentioned that generate Pareto tails for the firm size distribution using a number of alternative mechanisms.
-A classic example is \cite{lucas1978size}, which connects heterogeneity in managerial talent to a Pareto law.
-More recent examples include \cite{luttmer2011mechanics}, \cite{acemoglu2015innovation} and \cite{cao2018firm}.
-This paper does not attempt to distinguish between these models based on observed outcomes or question their significance.
-Rather, the objective of this paper is to determine whether or not Pareto-tailed distributions are a robust prediction of the benchmark entry-exit model under realistic firm-level dynamics, as well as to remove tail truncation from that model to improve quantitative analysis.\footnote{Also tangentially related to our study, at least on a technical level, is \cite{benhabib2015wealth}, which studies a nonlinear process associated with optimal household savings that approximates a Kesten process when income is large.
+On a technical level, this paper is somewhat related to the work of \cite{benhabib2015wealth}, who study a nonlinear process associated with optimal household savings that approximates a Kesten process when income is large.
 This is somewhat analogous to our treatment of the firm size distribution, in that we allow nonlinear firm-level dynamics that approximate Gibrat's law.
-However, the topic and underlying methodology are substantially different.}
+However, the topic and underlying methodology are substantially different.

 The remainder of the paper is structured as follows.
 Section~\ref{s:ee} sets out the model.
 Section~\ref{s:sre} shows existence of a unique stationary recursive equilibrium when the state space is unbounded.
 Section~\ref{s:ht} investigates heavy tails and Section~\ref{s:c} concludes.
 Long proofs are deferred to the appendix.